跳到主要内容

 Submit translations, corrections, and suggestions on GitHub, or reach out on our Community forums.

-When you create a MetaMask account, or add a new account to your wallet, you're given a unique public address.
+When you create a MetaMask account, or add a new account to your wallet, you're given a unique public address which you can find in the top-middle of your homepage.

 On Ethereum and other networks compatible with the Ethereum Virtual Machine (EVM), public addresses all share the same format: they begin with 0x, and are followed by 40 alphanumeric characters (numerals and letters), adding up to 42 characters in total.
 They're also not case sensitive.